 A marketing strategy is a plan where a company or firm implements promotional tactics with the aim to win prospective customers over to become customers.

 Some examples of marketing strategies include promoting brand awareness on the Internet via social media platforms and search engines.

-The business deeply understands its prospects and goals, forms a plan to achieve those goals, executes it, and measures its progress quantitatively along the way.
+To have an effective marketing strategy, a business must deeply understand its prospects and goals, form a plan to achieve those goals, execute it, and measure its progress quantitatively along the way.

 Marketing strategies are needed for your business to thrive, so let’s talk more about some examples of marketing strategies to help you learn how you can make the best use of them!